SvenGroot/Ookii.CommandLine/docs/Migrating.md

   default if the [`FlagsAttribute`][] is present on the enumeration.
   - The [`EnumConverter`][] class now also applies these defaults if the argument has no [`ValidateEnumValueAttribute`][].
-- The [`ArgumentValidationAttribute.IsValidPostParsing()`][] method is called even if the argument has no value.
-If you used a custom validator with `ValidationMode.AfterParsing`, be aware of this difference and check the [`CommandLineArgument.HasValue`][] property to determine if your validation logic should be applied.

 ## Ookii.CommandLine 4.0